128technology/docs/docs/config_RBAC.md

 	- Username: Minimum 9 characters, initial lowercase, and must be alphanumeric.
 	- Password: Minimum 9 characters, may not be a dictionary word, must contain alphanumeric and uppercase characters.
 	- Users full name.
-	- Select the Role or Roles of the user from the drop down.
+	- Users can have multiple roles; select the Role or Roles of the user from the drop down.
 	- Click SAVE.

 	![New User Pane](/img/config_RBAC_CUARstep3.png)